Curriculum intent, implementation and impact.

 We, staff and students, are trying to foster life-long learning behaviours at Offley Endowed Primary School.
 In all that we do we ensure that we create a learning-focused climate, built on nurturing, positive relationships, enabling all to feel safe and to thrive.

-Each area of the national curriculum has its own intent statement which our subject leaders are currently writing.
-These will identify the specific aims of each of the areas and what they want each child to know and have learned by each transition point.
+Each area of the national curriculum has its own intent statement which our subject leaders have written.
+These identify the specific aims of each of the areas and what we want each child to know and have learned by each transition point.

-Implementation - So, how are we going to deliver this?
+Implementation - So, how are we delivering this?

 Impact - What difference is this curriculum making to our children?